silverkeygames/chemical-chaos/README.md

   * **Required Components:**
     * Chemical Chaos! printable playing cards (included)
     * Score counting tokens or a pen & paper (not included)

+## How To Use This Repository

+  * To play the game, download the PDF files in the `/Game/` directory.
+Print and cut out the cards.
+Full, printable instructions are included.
+  * To adapt the game, the source files are in `/Source/` including GIMP image files and LibreOffice Draw and Doc files are also included.

 ## Objective